citusdata/citus_docs/develop/reference_sql.rst

   │ 043936213X │       204 │
   └────────────┴───────────┘

-For more details and examples see the TopN readme.
+For more details and examples see the `TopN readme <https://github.com/citusdata/postgresql-topn/blob/master/README.md>`_.

 .. _limit_pushdown: